sfreemire/IP_MAP_Calculator/README.md

 ## Executables

-Executables created with PyInstaller.
+Executable files created with PyInstaller are located in the executables folder.
 They may only run on the OS or hardware they were built on.

 * IPMC_macOS_Ventura13-4_M1